Irma Garcia was killed protecting her students. Her husband died two days later: "Joe died of a broken heart."

 CBS News has reached out to the Garcia's family members for further information.

-The couple's nephew, John Martinez, wrote on Twitter that Joe Garcia "passed away due to grief."
+Martinez wrote on Twitter that his uncle had "passed away due to grief."

 "I truly am at a loss for words for how we are all feeling," he said. "...God have mercy on us, this isn't easy."